ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 You can write super tenant logs by writing to `stdout`.
 Alternatively, you can write them to a subdirectory in `/var/log`, such as `/var/log/myservice`.
 You should mount `/var/log/myservice` in this case.
+(Note that AT events cannot be written to `stdout`, but only to the directory as described above.
+Only super tenant logs have the `stdout` option.)

 Your service deployment .yaml file must be changed to add [hostPath volume mounts](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath).
 Listed below is an example deployment yaml.
 The fields of interest are **volumeMounts** and **volumes**.
 Again, "myservice" should be replaced by the CRN name of your service.